-(Originally written for Shopify Blog - July 2021)
+(Originally published on Shopify Blog - July 2021)

 Are successful entrepreneurs born or made?